joshbeckman/andjosh.github.io/_posts/2015-07-14-Contribute-to-Open-Source-as-a-Code-Test.md

 When evaluating potential team members, I'll also accept someone identifying and fixing a bug or adding a feature in an open source project.
 I think more companies should do this as well.

 I've seen many sites dedicated to laying out test questions and fizz-buzz problems for hiring managers.
-Imagine how much would be fixed if, for just _half_ of candidates, we all asked them to tackle open issues on public, popular repositories.
+Imagine how much would be fixed if, for just _half_ of candidates, we instead asked them to tackle open issues on public, popular repositories.